ngshaohui/webdev/week04 - js and js libraries/js_libraries.md

 For example, NP chooses to include their own jQuery library locally.

+## Cross browser support

+JS behaviour depends on the implementation of the browser's developers.

 ## Content Delivery Network

 A Content Delivery Network (CDN) is a service that helps speed up content delivery.